RESEARCH STARTER

 Levi Strauss & Company is a clothing manufacturer headquartered in San Francisco, California.
 The company was founded in 1853 by Levi Strauss, an immigrant from Germany.
 Levi Strauss & Co. is most famous for making denim jeans.
 Levi’s also produces other casual clothing, such as its Dockers trousers and Trucker denim jackets.
 Although the company originally made its products in the United States, by the 1960s, the popularity of its products led the company to set up offices and factories throughout Europe and Asia.
 Levi’s sells apparel around the world from its own chain of stores and outlets, through retail partners, and directly to customers via the Internet.

 Levi Strauss never married; he worked closely with his family and left the company to four nephews upon his death in 1902.
 The company was run almost continuously by Strauss and his descendants until 1999.
-Since then, none of the company’s CEOs has been family members.
-The company is nevertheless largely owned and controlled by Strauss’s descendants.
-Levi’s is a privately owned company but was publicly held from 1971 until 1985, after which it returned to private ownership.
-Because the company has public bondholders, Levi’s regularly reports financial information to the US Securities and Exchange Commission.
+Since then, none of the company’s CEOs has been a family member, although the company continued to have members of the Strauss family among its significant shareholders.
+Levi’s was publicly held from 1971 until 1985.
+It was then privately held until 2019, after which it returned to the public markets.
+As a publicly traded company, Levi’s regularly reports financial information to the US Securities and Exchange Commission.

 From the outset, Levi Strauss & Co.’s mission has been to make high-quality garments, promote diversity in its workforce, and engage with wider society through philanthropy.